AgileHardware/Trellis-MIDI-Sequencer/readme.md

 5     |Glitchy        |120: Reverse Cymbal|121: Guitar Fret Noise |77: Blown Bottle   |114: Agogo
 6     |Electronic     |119: Synth Drum    |87: Fifths Lead        |83: Calliope Lead  |7: Harpsichord
 7     |Electronic     |119: Synth Drum    |87: Fifths Lead        |83: Calliope Lead  |7: Harpsichord

+## Alternative Modes

+There are two alternative Sketches for this hardware setup.
+The first one runs the Game of Life on the matrix display and can be found in the 'GameOfLife' folder.
+The second one, which can be found in the folder 'MIDIControll', sends MIDI notes to an external source and runs the sequencer based on an external MIDI clock signal.
+It requires a MIDI <> Serial bridge like [Hairless MIDI Serial](http://projectgus.github.io/hairless-midiserial/).